winsofttutorials/3-column-preview-card-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://frontendmentor.io) - This helped me with the resources needed to design this card
+- [https://frontendmentor.io] - This helped me with the resources needed to design this card
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author